phpMyDomo/phpMyDomo/README.md

 ## Support
-The software is provided as is, and need a minimum computer expertise to be installed and configured.
+The software is provided as is, and needs a minimum computer expertise to be installed and configured.
 I won't provide any support by email , phone, tickets, etc...  but if you're offering money, I might change my mind... ;-)

 If something doesn't works, look at the code.
 If the code is missing, well, code it and make a pull request.
 If you're not a coder yourself, I (or any other developers)  might implement missing devices only if we own the device.
 We can't blindly support a gear that we can't test ourself.